 If you are photographing anything that requires your camera to be on a tripod, I would recommend using a remote shutter release.
 Why put your camera on a nice, sturdy tripod only to shake it around with your big, gammy hands?
 You can use 2-second delay, but if you’re wanting to play with long exposures and astrophotography, a remote shutter release is a must.
 It’ll take your shaky mitts off the camera and also allow you to leave the shutter open well past 30 seconds.

 I’ve used Neewer’s models for years, but rarely use mine these days thanks to my camera’s ability to connect to my phone, which now acts as my shutter release (thanks again, Sony).
 I still keep the shutter release in my camera bag as a backup though.

 The debate over whether filters are necessary for photography anymore rages on, but until software can accurately replicate what you can do with a polarising or neutral density (ND) filter, I will continue to carry those precious, magical pieces of glass around.
 If you use filters (and you should), you’re gonna want to put them somewhere safe.

 I use the MindShift Gear Filter Hive MINI.
 It holds four filters, and I know they’re safe from getting scratched or broken.
 Nothing is completely safe, though.
 If something can break, I will find a way.
 So far they’ve remained intact while safely in the filter hive.

-After a few years of travelling with my camera gear and constantly working to minimise it, these are my must-have travel photography accessories.
+After a few years of traveling with my camera gear and constantly working to minimise it, these are my must-have travel photography accessories.
 There are other things I haven’t mentioned like memory cards, spare batteries, and gaffer tape to silence any uninvited company, but I’m sure I don’t need to tell you that you need that stuff.